SocialTensor/SocialTensorSubnet/docs/VALIDATOR.md

 ### METHOD 2: Running the Validator Locally Using vLLM

-This method involves self-hosting a vLLM server to run the Validator locally.
+This method involves self-hosting a vLLM r to run the Validator locally.
 It requires more resources but provides more control over the environment.

 #### Minimum Compute Requirements: